 Boards must ensure that Workforce Solutions Office staff opens a Choices Plus case in WorkInTexas.com under one of the following three scenarios:

-If Workforce Solutions Office staff is working with the Choices participant when the TANF benefits are denied, the Choices case must be closed and a Choices Plus case created.
+If Workforce Solutions Office staff is working with the Choices participant when the TANF benefits are denied, the Choices application status must be changed toChoices Plus.

-If a Choices case is reopened, and Choices Plus services will be provided, a Choices Plus case must be created.
+If a Choices case is reopened, and Choices Plus services will be provided, the Choices application status must be changed to Choices Plus.

 If a former recipient was never enrolled in Choices, and Choices Plus services will be provided, a Choices Plus case must be created.